covarep/covarep/vocoder/hmpd/README.txt

 other publications.

-ERRATUM ------------------------------------------------------------------------
+ERRATA -------------------------------------------------------------------------

-Unfortunately, the publications [1,2] do not mention a median filter and a hanning window used when computing the smooth PD (the local trend).
+A) Unfortunately, the publications [1,2] do not mention a median filter and a hanning window used when computing the smooth PD (the local trend).
    Please have a look at hmpd_phase_smooth.m for the implementation used.

-SUBJECTS TO INVESTIGATE --------------------------------------------------------

-* Obtain the quality obtained with aHM-LS by using a Peak Picking method, which is way faster.
-* Improve the accuracy of PDD's estimate [1,2].
-  (and study the tradeoff for opt.sin_nbat about quality and speed).
-* Estimate an f0 curve which is convenient for HMPD.
-  It should favor low frequency values in unvoiced segments.
+B) The description of the PDM compression in [3] is wrong.
+   We tried the compression described in [3], which didn't work as expected, I replaced it by the one described in philin2philog.m, but didn't replaced the description in the paper we were writing.
+My mistake.

+Thanks to the COVAREP project, you can work with the actual implementations and not with the article descriptions only.